cyph/cyph/README.md

 	boot2docker start
 	# If not using the included docker.sh, you'll need to run this on each fresh boot

-	# Then set the environment variables from boot2docker's output
+You'll then need to set the environment variables from `boot2docker start`'s output (and probably add them to your bashrc or equivalent).

 ---

-To build for the first time:
+To build for the first time, run the following command inside your local Cyph repository:

 	docker build -t cyph/<branch> .